microsoft/live-share-sdk/packages/live-share/README.md

 ## How to use this extension

-- This package depends on [Teams JS SDK](https://docs.microsoft.com/javascript/api/overview/msteams-client?view=msteams-client-js-latest).
-The version of `@microsoft/teams-js` you use in your app must match the one used in this project.
+- Teams apps that use this package depend on [Teams JS SDK](https://docs.microsoft.com/javascript/api/overview/msteams-client?view=msteams-client-js-latest).
+The version of `@microsoft/teams-js` you use in your app must match the one used in this project (see the below version compatibility chart).

 ```javascript